railsbridge/docs/sites/workshop/teacher_training.deck.md

 <!SLIDE smbullets incremental>
 # How to effectively use TA's?

-* Have them debug/look at students’ computer screens
+* Have them debug/look at students' computer screens
 * Pair them with the n00best/most shy students
 * Encourage TAs to answer questions
   * TA's explanation might resonate with a student where yours didn't